 Full Limb Amputations

-For cancers lower in the hind leg, a “high femur” amputation1 is sometimes performed.
-In this procedure, the muscles of the thigh and the femur are cut just below the hip but leave the hip joint intact.
+- A “high femur” amputation is sometimes performed for cancers lower in the hind leg.
+In this procedure, the thigh and the femur muscles are cut just below the hip but the hip joint is left intact.
 This provides more padding for the pelvis when the dog is lying down and helps maintain symmetry of the area.1

-Partial limb amputation and prosthetic use is an option for some patients, but these are uncommon because the remaining portion of the limb often gets injured with normal daily activities,1 resulting in chronic problems with the stump.
-Successful management of a stump and prosthetic requires meticulous care, and most dogs adjust more quickly to three legs than they do a prosthetic.
+Partial limb amputation and prosthetic use is an option for some patients.
+Still, these are uncommon because dogs do not always move carefully to accommodate the prosthetic.
+The remaining portion of the limb often gets injured with normal daily activities, resulting in chronic problems with the stump.1

 Jaw Amputation

-Sometimes invasive oral tumors, such as melanoma, require removal of a portion of one of the jaw bones.
-These are called maxillectomy (upper jaw) or mandibulectomy (lower jaw) and vary in their extent and approach depending on the area affected and size of the tumor.7
+Sometimes invasive oral tumors, such as melanoma, require the removal of a portion of one of the jaw bones.
+These are called maxillectomy (upper jaw) or mandibulectomy (lower jaw) and vary in their extent and approach depending on the area affected and tumor size.7

 Tail Amputation

 Skin, soft tissue, and bone tumors can also occur along the tail.
-Amputation is often recommended for these malignant tumors in order to get wide enough margins and have enough skin to appropriately close the incision.6
+Amputation is often recommended for these malignant tumors to get wide enough margins and have enough skin to close the incision appropriately.6

 Why Your Veterinarian Is Recommending Amputation for Your Dog

-Amputation is a first-line treatment for certain cancers and is recommended for a variety of reasons.
+Amputation is a first-line treatment for certain cancers and is recommended for several reasons.

 Amputation may be recommended for pain relief.
-For example, cancers that invade the bone are usually painful, so amputating the affected bone can provide excellent pain relief for your dog.
+For example, cancers that invade the bone are usually painful.
+Amputating the affected bone is a direct and very effective method of pain relief.

 Amputation may also be recommended for cancers in areas that impede movement or interfere with eating, such as oral tumors.